KumbiaPHP/Documentation/en/view.md

 ## Partial

-Los partials o «vistas parciales» son fragmentos de vistas que son compartidas por distintas vistas, de manera que constituyen logica de presentacion reutilizable en la aplicacion.
+Partials or "partial views" are fragments of views that are shared by different views, so they are reusable presentation logic in the application.
 Por lo general los partials son elementos como: menus, cabecera, pie de pagina, formularios, entre otros.

 ### How to create un partial?

 To build a new partial you must create a file with extension .phtml in the directory views/_shared/partials/ which must correspond with the name of the partial.

-Ejemplo:
+Example:

 `views/_shared/partials/cabecera.phtml`